MinJ33/MinJ33.github.io/_posts/Module1_quiz_reviews.md

 > As a UX designer your role is to provide design skills to the team in order to achieve the sprint objective.
 As a new team member, you will be assigned tasks and asked to give your feedback on how you will implement, and when it can be counted on to be completed.

+## Weekly Challenge 4: Research in the design process

+1. What is the goal of UX research?
+- Prioritizing the user

+2. A design team is developing a new product and they want to understand how to build it.
+Which type of research can best help the team answer their question?
+- Design

+3. Imagine that a UX designer creates an app for saving, organizing, and streaming podcasts.
+To learn about users' experiences with their product, the designer conducts interviews with a select group of target users: podcast enthusiasts.
+The research team has a hypothesis that podcast enthusiasts prefer long-form, polished content—rather than talk radio and news—so they ask a series of questions about how users interact with this content.

+How can the researcher avoid the impact of confirmation bias?
+Select all that apply.

+- Ask open-ended questions and actively listen to respondents
+- Interview a large group of users with diverse perspectives

+> One of the most effective methods for overcoming confirmation bias is to ask open-ended questions.
+This lets the person being interviewed answer freely instead of with a “yes” or “no” response.
+The researcher can also include a large sample of users with diverse perspectives.

 ### Test your knowledge on UX research methods

 1. Which research method is best suited for the following scenario?